 Volume is directly linked to the amount of hair you’re producing.
 However, once targeting the growth cycle, by stimulating the follicles, we can also look at working with the existing strands to create thicker looking locks.
 Hair can become flat and lack lustre when it’s dehydrated, so ensuring ample hydration, you can also help to make your hair appear fuller and more voluminous.

-Our Hyaluronic Acid Hydrating Hair Treatment and Shea Oil Nourishing Hair Treatment both work at different levels to add moisture to the hair strands.
+Our Hyaluronic Acid Hydrating Hair Treatment works to add moisture to the hair strands.

 THE INKEY LIST VOLUME BOOSTERS

 From nurturing the follicles to giving the strands some extra TLC, here’s our top products for thicker and voluminous hair...

 Give your hair follicles a healthy wake up.

 An overnight scalp treatment that uses caffeine powder and an ingredient called Redensyl™ to help reduce hair loss by stimulating the scalp and hair follicles, therefore encouraging hair growth and helping to improve hair thickness.
 Consistent use every night over a 3 month period produces best results.